TheSil/sil_zero/README.md

 `python -m unittest discover`

-You can try running playing versus random AI:
+You can try playing versus random AI:

 `python PlayerVersusRandomAi.py`

-Or you can try running random vs random:
+Or you can try autoplay random vs random:

 `python RandomAiVersusRandomAi.py`